open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Export pipeline data types

-**Accumulation**: Passed from the Accumulator to the Processor, this consists of the Instrument, the Label Set, the Resource, and a snapshot of the Aggregator state (i.e., the Aggregation).
+**Accumulation**: Passed from the Accumulator to the Processor, this consists of the Metric Descriptor, the Label Set, the Resource, and a snapshot of the Aggregator state (i.e., the Aggregation).

 **Aggregation**: Output by an Aggregator, this represents state from